fhiso/basic-concepts/basic-concepts.md

 been moved here to be more generally usable.

-A **term** is a form of identifier used in FHISO standards to represent a concepts which it is useful to be able to reference.
+A **term** is a form of identifier used in FHISO standards to represent a concept which it is useful to be able to reference.
 A *term* consists of a unique, machine-readable identifier, known as the **term name**, paired with a clearly-defined meaning for the concept or idea that it represents.  *Term names* *shall* take the form of an IRI